kristirme/Chem240T/README.md

 # Chem240T

-00_python_basics.ipynb and 01_file_parsing.ipynb are adapted from MolSSI Python Scripting for Computational Molecular Science.
+00_python_basics.ipynb and 01_file_parsing.ipynb and data are adapted from MolSSI Python Scripting for Computational Molecular Science.

 The original workshop materials can be found here: